Dovilė Kilty: Career

 She represented Lithuania in the 2010 Summer Youth Olympics in Singapore.
 She won the silver medal at the 2012 World Athletics Junior Championships in Barcelona, Spain.
 In 2015 she won the gold medal at the European Athletics U23 Championships in Tampere, Finland.
 She went on to represent her country in Beijing at the 2015 World Athletics Championships and in London, England, at the 2017 World Athletics Championships.

 At the 2023 European Athletics Indoor Championships in Istanbul, she finished in sixth place in the final of the triple jump with a best jump of 13.92 metres.

 She competed in the triple jump at the 2024 Paris Olympics, jumping 13.65 metres but did not qualify for the final.

 She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, finishing fourth in the final with a best jump of 13.80 metres.
 In September 2025, she competed at the 2025 World Championships in Tokyo, Japan, jumping 13.86 metres.

+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England.